Waiting for instructions at "G" time

 International tourists arrive at Cam Ranh airport, Khanh Hoa

 "Previously, visitors to Vietnam who wanted to go to Laos or Cambodia had to leave immediately and could not return.
 French visitors were the most "miserable" because from Laos, it was very difficult to find an international flight back to France.
 With the new policy, they can go from Vietnam to Laos and then return to Hanoi to stay for 1-2 more nights, and it is easier to fly back, so they really like it," Mr. Phuc cited.
-However, the leader of Vidotour also predicted that it would be in the second quarter of 2024 that the new visa policy could really create a breakthrough in the number of international visitors because tourist groups have now completed all their plans for their trips from now until the first quarter of 2024.
+However, Vidotour leaders also predicted that it would be in the second quarter of 2024 that the new visa policy could really create a breakthrough in the number of international visitors because tourist groups have now completed all their plans for their trips from now until the first quarter of 2024.

-The leader of the Vietnam National Administration of Tourism said that basically, the new visa policy guidelines have been specifically issued in Article 2 of the Law on Entry, Exit, Transit and Residence of Foreigners in Vietnam.
+The leader of the Vietnam National Administration of Tourism said that basically, the new visa policy guidelines have been issued specifically in Article 2 of the Law on Entry, Exit, Transit and Residence of Foreigners in Vietnam.
 This morning (August 15), the Ministry of Culture, Sports and Tourism will hold a conference to disseminate and thoroughly implement the application of the new policy to local tourism departments and relevant state management agencies.

 Once you've brought guests in, how do you keep them?

-Not only has the number of visitors increased, according to Mr. Nguyen Thien Phuc, the loosening of visa policies also brings opportunities for the Vietnamese tourism industry to restructure its product system and increase tourism growth in terms of "quality".
+Not only has the number of visitors increased, according to Mr. Nguyen Thien Phuc, the loosening of visa policy also brings opportunities for the Vietnamese tourism industry to restructure its product system and increase tourism growth in terms of "quality".

 Therefore, they are not too excited or surprised about Vietnam's new visa policy.
 On the contrary, what customers care about is whether Vietnam now has any new attractive destinations, whether there are any more special products, whether you let us stay for more days but will you ensure enough places to play, places to spend money for us to stay for that many more days...
 If you only point out more destinations, taking Ho Chi Minh City as the center, it is no different from connecting 2-3 tours, not attractive enough.